 This article is part of the series of blog posts and video guides exploring the Wild Atlantic Way.

-This blog begins at Downpatrick Head in County Mayo, Ireland.
+This blog is the third in the series, exploring the area around Fanad Head.
 Click here for an overview of the entire route.

 Summary: The Wild Atlantic Way is a 2,500km (>1,550 mile) tourist route along Ireland’s Western coastline, from Malin Head in Donegal in the North to Kinsale in the South.
 It connects significant historic, cultural and geographic features into a manageable road trip from staggering clifftop vistas to golden strands and stunning lighthouses.